trueberryless-org/blog/starlight/src/content/docs/blog/setup-continuous-integration-github-repository.md

 ## Create workflow file(s)

 GitHub Actions are special jobs in GitHub which mostly run on Linux servers and can be controlled by creating `yaml` files in the directory `.github/workflows`.
 These special files can controll after which events these jobs should run and they give you a lot of freedom.
 As a regular GitHub Action user I can tell you, get used to rewriting your `yaml` files pretty often because you often forget to think about the small details.
-But without further adoo, let's jump straight into creating a fitting `deployment.yaml` file, which will do some jobs for us:
+But without further ado, let's jump straight into creating a fitting `deployment.yaml` file, which will do some jobs for us:

 -   Push a new docker image to Docker Hub (with the newest version).
 -   Update the `manifest/deployment.yaml` file, so Argo CD gets notified about the new tagged image.